vishalrj291/Portfolio_builder/Readme.md

 ### 3. Set Up Environment Variables

-Create a file named `.env.local` in the `auto-portfolio` directory.
+Create a file named `.env.local` in the `Portfolio_builder` directory.
 This file will hold your Firebase project credentials.

 Copy the following content into your `.env.local` file and replace the placeholder values with your actual Firebase credentials.
 You can find these in your Firebase project settings.